The Philippine Star: Early years

 The first issue of the newspaper on July 28, 1986, had eight pages, no advertisements and carried the headline, "Wear yellow and die" that featured the death of 23-year-old Stephen Salcedo, a bystander killed by a mob of Marcos loyalists during a rally at Manila's Luneta Park.
 The masthead of the newspaper carried the motto, "Truth Shall Prevail", reflecting its editorial policy of presenting both sides of the story instead of the prevailing "scoop mentality" of that time.
 Aside from the main news section, the first issue also includes the World, Nation, Money, Life and Sports sections.

 The first issue of The Philippine Star was printed at Philstar Daily, Inc.'s printing press in Port Area, Manila and made use of a blue and yellow color scheme, which eventually became its signature colors.
 For its initial price of ₱1.75, the newspaper had an initial print run of "a few thousand copies".

 At first, the newspaper was only published from Mondays to Saturdays because Belmonte prohibited work on Sundays.
 To capitalize on Sunday readership, Philstar Daily, Inc. began publishing Starweek on February 15, 1987, which served as the Sunday magazine of The Philippine Star.
-Eventually, in 1988, the newspaper added a Sunday issue in response to the demand for news on that day, while continuing its publication of Starweek.
+Eventually, on February 14, 1988, the newspaper added a Sunday issue in response to the demand for news on that day, while continuing its publication of Starweek.
 Aside from The Philippine Star, Philstar Daily, Inc. also started publishing a Filipino-language tabloid Ang Pilipino Ngayon, which eventually became Pilipino Star Ngayon and its other sister papers Business Star and Evening Star.